harvardinformatics/ATAC-seq/ATAC-seq.md

 2. Analyze only properly paired alignments with `-f BAMPE`.
 Here, the fragments are defined by the paired alignments' ends, and there is no modeling or artificial extension.
 Singleton alignments are ignored.
 This is the preferred option for using only properly paired alignments.

 3. Analyze all alignments.
-For this approach, we have written a python script, SAMtoBED.py.
+For this approach, a python script, SAMtoBED.py, is available in the ATAC-seq module.
 This script converts the read alignments to BED intervals, treating the properly paired alignments as such and extending the singleton alignments as specified.
 There are three options for the singletons: keep them as is, extend them to an arbitrary length (similar to the `--extsize` option of MACS2), or extend them to the average length calculated from the properly paired alignments.
 Here is an example command, using the "extend to average length" option (`-x`):

 ```
+module load ATAC-seq
-samtools view -h <BAM> | python /n/informatics_external/temp/stitch/SAMtoBED.py -i - -o <BED> -x -v
+samtools view -h <BAM> | SAMtoBED.py -i - -o <BED> -x -v
 ```

 The output from SAMtoBED.py is a [BED file](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) that should be analyzed by MACS2 with `-f BEDPE`.